AGI Fiscal Year 2007 Testimony to House Appropriations

 tools to strengthen national security.

-(MES) and the Chemical Sciences, Geosciences and Energy Biosciences
+the BES, Chemical Sciences, Geosciences and Biosciences would receive

-subcommittee.
-If you would like any additional information for the
+If you would like any additional information for the record, please

 Please send any comments or requests for information to AGI Government Affairs Program.